pelmenstar1/RangeCalendar/README.md

         </td>
     </tr>
     <tr>
-        <td>rangeCalendar_cellSize</td>
+        <td>rangeCalendar_cellRoundRadius</td>
         <td>Round radius of the cell.
 By default it's positive infinity which means the shape is circle regardless the size of it.</td>
     </tr>
     <tr>
       <td>rangeCalendar_selectionFillGradientBoundsType</td>
       <td>
-        Gets or sets the way of determining bounds of selection.
+        Specifies the way of determining bounds of selection.
         It only matters when selection fill is gradient-like.
         It can be one of these values:
         <ul>